ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-React 19: Goodbye to Old Features, Hello to the Future - <a href="https://medium.com/@adhithiravi/react-19-goodbye-to-old-features-hello-to-the-future-731d60d44b38" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Real Reason OpenAI Abandoned Next.js for Remix - <a href="https://medium.com/@ImpactInsider/the-real-reason-openai-abandoned-next-js-for-remix-a4b2622ee9b2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adhithi Ravichandran`**
+✍️ **posted by `Vlad Shostak`**

-<blockquote>React 19 is shaping up to be an important update, enhancing the performance and developer experience introduced in React 18.
-This new…</blockquote>
+<blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <h3>4.
-Locking Web Pages in Nextjs: App-Lock Style Security - <a href="https://medium.com/@raiyanmemon/locking-web-pages-in-nextjs-app-lock-style-security-d161b67fe544" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs. Next.js: Which One to Choose for Your Project? - <a href="https://medium.com/code-like-a-girl/react-vs-next-js-which-one-to-choose-for-your-project-c79f1702a383" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raiyan Memon`**
+✍️ **posted by `Nipuni S Ranathunga`**

-<blockquote>We will explore how to implement a web page lock that functions similarly to an app lock.</blockquote>
+<blockquote>Hello everyone 👋, Are you ready to explore the world of modern web development?</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>